 There will be another dial or knob to set the duration of the drain cycle.
 This dial is normally calibrated in seconds and/or minutes.
 This adjusts the length of time that the drain is open to void water and from the tank.

-Receiver auto-drains will mean that the compressor tank gets drained of free water often enough to solve some water related problems in the downstream, air-using applications, and without a maintenance person having to remember to do so.
+Receiver auto-drains will mean that the compressor tank gets drained of free water often enough to solve some water-related problems in the downstream, air-using applications, and without a maintenance person having to remember to do so.

 When you’re setting up your auto drain, start by timing how long it takes to drain the reservoir using the existing manual tank drain valve after the compressor has run for half a shift.

 When draining the tank is complete, there should be no free water coming from the drain, the drain bleeding air and water (yes, you want to have air pressure in the tank) until only a slight mist still exits the drain along with compressed air.
-Set the auto drain to run that same length of time, and for one cycle each 1/2 shift.
+Set the auto drain to run that same length of time and for one cycle each 1/2 shift.

-Monitor the operation of the auto drain to ensure that is does not run for more than a few seconds after all free water is blown out.
+Monitor the operation of the auto drain to ensure that it does not run for more than a few seconds after all free water is blown out.
 If the auto drains continue to run after that time, all that is being accomplished is wasting expensively generated compressed air.

-This means that a maintenance person has to visit the location on a regular basis to ensure that free water and the “soup” of contamination that the filter strips from the air is drained from the filter bowl before it can be entrained back into the air stream.
+The standard drain for a compressed air filter is a manual one.
+This means that a maintenance person has to visit the location on a regular basis to ensure that free water and the “soup” of contamination that the filter strips from the air are drained from the filter bowl before it can be entrained back into the air stream.

 An air filter auto-drain will ensure that the filter bowl is drained as frequently as necessary, without operator intervention, resulting in long-term positive effects on the downstream compressed air components that the filter precedes.